 Next, does the coach have the right experience?

-In regard to experience, it’s not just a certificate in coaching, which are more and more common these days for anyone – regardless of skill – to obtain.
+In regard to experience, it’s not just a certificate in coaching, which is more and more common these days for anyone – regardless of skill – to obtain.
 To vet someone’s experience, consider these factors:

 - How long have they been coaching?

 - What’s been the range of their coaching work – Do they offer career coaching or interview coaching?
 Executive coaching or life coaching?
 Do they coach employees at all levels?
 Do they typically work with small organizations or Fortune 500 companies?

 - What type of ROI can you expect to see from the program?

 - Have they had experience coaching individuals with challenges similar to your colleagues’ challenges?

 - Are they well-versed in personal and professional strategic planning?